hbldh/dlxsudoku/README.md

 It solves Sudokus of sizes `N x N` by pure induction as far as is possible, and then uses an optional
 [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links)
-solver, which is a brute force methodology, when the basic induction is not enough.
+brute force solver, when the basic induction is not enough.

 ## Installation

-Install by calling:
+Install with pip:

     pip install dlxsudoku